Jawadh-Salih/go-web-analyzer/ReadMe.md

 I was having a performance issue when ran the analyzer logic sequencially for each different requirement.
 So having concurrent implementation optimized the logic immensely.
 For that I have used waitgroups and channels with a Defined struct to acheive a smooth parallelism.
 With this I managed to reduce the analyzer time from 9s to 6s.

 Further to this, I had another performance issue on Extracting the Links of the url where the links required to be tested for their accesbility.
 For that we need to call each of the links and see whether they give a 2XX response.
-Since the urls can be independently called I used worker pool and buffered channel to acheive parallelism and hence I was able to reduce the logic from 6s to 1s.
+Since the urls can be independently called I used worker pool and buffered channel to acheive concurrency and hence I was able to reduce the logic from ~6.5s to ~1.5s (this was tested for the url https://github.com/login ).

 I was using http.Get to check the URL accessibility.
 But it was not performant enough.
 So I used http.Head to make it faster.